audioxide/data/data/posts/20180530-reviews-bruce-springsteen-darkness-on-the-edge-of-town.md

   honest-to-god ‘Murican wailing about everything from young love to the plight of the working classes; take it or leave it.
 week: 148
+blurb: There’s no pretence.
+Here stands an honest-to-god ‘Murican wailing about everything from young love to the plight of the working classes; take it or leave it.
 ---
 author: ANDRÉ
 review: >-